ciscoheat/buddy/README.md

 ## General error handling

-Exceptions in `it` will be handled as above, but if something goes wrong in a `before/after` section, Buddy will stop executing the whole `BuddySuite`, and move to the next one.
-This is in case there are many large test suites.
+Exceptions in `it` will be handled as above, but if something goes wrong in a `before/after` section, Buddy will stop executing the whole suite.
 It will also count as a failure.

 ## Pending tests